ti-uni-bielefeld/T-SIMD/README.md

 You can also generate the single header include file `tsimd_sh.H` by `make single-header`.
 You need to install `quom` beforehand (please run `pip3 install --user quom`).

 To generate the documentation, run `make doc`.
 Open the file `html/index.html` in your web browser.
-You need to install the `doxygen` package beforehand.
+You need to install the `doxygen` package beforehand (version 1.9.5 or later).

 To use the **T-SIMD** library, simply include the single-header file `tsimd_sh.H` or the `tsimd.H` header from the archive.